 The Auckland Grammar School cycling squad, or the Grammar Hammer as they are known, are one of the most successful cycling squads in New Zealand.
 In 2015 the squad were National Champions - a title they have held 21 times in the event's short history.

-The squad contest many events including the Auckland Team Time Trial series, The North Island Championships, Nationals, and several other smaller yet important events.
+The squad contest many events including the Auckland Team Time Trial series, The North Island Schools Road Championships, Northern Tour, National Schools Road Championships, and several other important events.

-A new riders program runs in Term 1 to help those new to the sport get up to speed before school training begins.
-Professional coaches run school training in Terms 2 and 3.
+A new riders programme Learn to Ride runs in Term 1 to help those new to the sport get up to speed before School training begins.
+Professional coaches run School training in Terms 2 and 3.
 Riders who are wanting and willing to become the best will also train outside of these times.

 Get in touch